outoforbitdev/gsws/README.md

 * GUI: To begin with, the program will run entirely in terminal/console.
 This cuts down on ~artistic~ time.
 However, the project is being designed with display abstracted away from the rest of the program.
 This will hopefully allow for a relatively straight forward transition to a GUI once more features are implemented.

 ## Where We Are
 We are currently in the earliest phases of development.
 Government management is the only feature under development.
+To facilitate better testing and reduce workload later, saving and loading from file will be implemented as other features are developed.

 ## Where We Are Going
 The following is a roadmap for the development of new features:

 * Government Management
-* Save/Load from file
 * Galactic Map
     * Complete with planets, systems, sectors, and regions
 * Representation of beings and vehicles